zymbit-applications/aws-credentials-provider/README.md

-# How to integrate Zymbit with AWS IoT
+# How to integrate Zymbit with AWS Credentials Provider

 ## Introduction
 It is impossible to guarantee the successful operation of a remote device